JonShard/VoteBot/README.md

 # Votebot
-A discord bot for voting on karaoke songs for VRChat worlds in a discord channel.
+A discord bot for voting on karaoke songs for VRChat worlds.

 ## About
-VRChat is a PC game for taking talking with other people using with or without a virtual reality headset ([VRChat](https://www.vrchat.com/)).
+VRChat is a PC game for talking to other people with or without a virtual reality headset ([VRChat](https://www.vrchat.com/)).
 One of the things people get up to in this game is karaoke.
-Votebot is a discord bot that lets people use discord to vote on which songs should be present in the karaoke world.
+Votebot is a bot that lets people use discord to vote on which songs should be present in the karaoke world.
 It gathers votes from a discord text channel and sends SQL queries to a database managing the songs within the karaoke world.

 ## Usage
 Votebot can be triggered by a user with the proper role.